-The following heat maps present the improvement scale CIA No.2017 in a graphical format.
-The vertical black line on the heat maps is after 2013 demaring the initial rates from the projected ones.
-One can see that CIA MI-221 per duces a smooth and intuitive transition from the initial improvement rates to the projected
+The following heat maps present the improvement scale CIA MI-2017 in a graphical format.
+The vertical black line on the heat maps is after 2013, demarking the initial rates from the projected ones.
+One can see that CIA MI-2017 produces a smooth and intuitive transition from the initial improvement rates to the projected.